 Room 136’s door looks different than the others.
 Almost like it’s warped, the paint peeling from whatever lies underneath.
 No matter what it was before, this room will now reek of sin.

 My phone, still in my hand, buzzes.
 Mom.
-Plz come home.
+Plz, come home.

 136 winks at me.
 There’s a knock—my own.
 A chain rattles from the other side.
 My body rattles too.

 People in the other rooms are either sleeping or watching dirty nighttime television.
 136 is the center of everything.
 I am at the core, my mind asleep and numb but feeding those around me.
 I can’t wake up.
-I am the dirty nighttime TV.
+I am a dirty nighttime TV.
 I am the very worst parts of me.

 The door opens.
 I walk in.